earthboundkid/Watsuji-and-Aesthetics/D Bibliography.md

 * Pepper, Stephen C. “The Esthetic Object.” _The Journal of Philosophy_ 40.18 (Sep.
 2, 1943): 477--482. `http://www.jstor.org/stable/2019261`.

+* Pollan, Michael. _The Botany of Desire: A Plant’s-Eye View of the World_.
+New York: Random House, 2001.

 * Pronko, Leonard C. _Theater East and West_.
 Berkeley: University of California Press, 1967.

 * Reynolds, Simon. _Rip It Up and Start Again : Postpunk 1978--1984_.
 New York: Penguin Books, 2006.